jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 Let's discuss it in depth.
 We define the hyperplane as $f(x)=wx+b$. when $f(x)=0$, it means $x$ is exactly on the hyperplane; when $f(x)>0$, then $x$ is on the positive category, where $f(x)=1$; when $f(x)<0$, $x$ is on the negative category, where $f(x)=-1$.

-For any point in feature space, the distance to the hyperplane $r$ can be write as:
+For any point in feature space, the distance to the hyperplane $γ$ can be write as:
-$r = $
+$γ = $